Main Bedroom Lighting

 As you choose your lights, be sure to keep all three types of lighting in mind: ambient (overall or general lighting), accent lighting (to highlight arworkt and other features), and task lighting (to provide focused light for reading and other activities).

 Depending on the design of your remodel, you have many options for all three types of light.
 For ambient lighting, overhead flush-mounted or hanging lights are a common choice.
 If you have the space, the right pendant or chandelier installed over the bed can create a stunning focal point.
 If you're looking for climate control, choose a light fixture with a ceiling fan to help cool you during the summer months.

 If your main bedroom has a tray ceiling or crown molding, consider cove lighting, which is lighting made of tubes or other shapes that are hidden high up on the walls or ceiling.
 This type of ambient light mimics natural sunlight.
 You can also install recessed lighting for a similar effect.

 If your remodel project includes construction, you might also consider natural lighting options such as skylights, solar tubes or large windows.
 A skylight lets you watch the stars at night and allows you to be awakened gently by the sun each day.

 For task and accent lighting, consider what tasks will be taking place in the bedroom suite.
 Is there a reading area or writing desk that needs a lamp?
-A dressing area that could use more focused overhead light or a floor lamp?
+A dressing area that could use a more focused overhead light or a floor lamp?
 For bedtime reading, you might choose table lamps for the nightstands, or install a wall or hanging light to free up space on the bedside table.

-Don't forget finishing touches such as dimmer switches and remote controls, so you can truly be the master of your new bedroom's lighting.
+Don't forget finishing touches such as dimmer switches and remote controls, so you can truly be the main of your new bedroom's lighting.
 Also consider installing three-way light switches, which allow a single light (typically an overhead ambient light) to be controlled by two separate switches.